kawu/nerf/README.md

 NER input data
 --------------

+Below is a list of data formats supported within the NER mode.

+### Raw text

-When the tool is used in the NER mode, each sentence should be supplied in a separate line.
-It's because Nerf currently doesn't perform any sentence-level segmentation.
+Nerf can be used to annotate raw text with named entites.
+The annotated data will be presented in the format which is also used for training and has already been described above.
+Each sentence should be supplied in a separate line -- currently, Nerf doesn't perform any sentence-level segmentation.

+### XCES format

+It is also possible to annotate data stored in the XCES format.
+The XCES input file has to satisfy the following property:

+  * The `<orth>` tag constitutes the first element of the `<tok>` contents.

 Training
 ========